-The second instalment of our ROI of digital CX blog post series takes a more detailed look at the biggest business impacts of implementing an intelligent virtual assistant, exploring how digital self-service can reduce contact centre costs, improve agent efficiency, increase customer satisfaction, and boost sales.
+The second installment of our ROI of digital CX blog post series takes a more detailed look at the biggest business impacts of implementing an intelligent virtual assistant, exploring how digital self-service can reduce contact center costs, improve agent efficiency, increase customer satisfaction, and boost sales.

 Virtual assistants increase agent efficiency

-A hyper-efficient, super-productive team of skilled, knowledgeable, and happy agents is every contact centre leader’s dream.
+A hyper-efficient, super-productive team of skilled, knowledgeable, and happy agents is every contact center leader’s dream.
 With an intelligent virtual assistant (VA) at the digital front door, that dream can become a reality.

 When Forrester spoke to customer engagement leaders for its most recent Total Economic Impact study, call deflection was high on interviewees’ list of VA benefits.
 Like this operations technology manager from a ridesharing company, for example: